puterboy/HAOS-kiosk/README.md

 Select 'Append' or 'Replace options.\
 To restore default, set to empty and select 'Append' option.

+### REST IP address

+IP address where the REST Server listens.
+(Default: 127.0.0.1) By default, for security it only accepts request from localhost -- meaning that REST commands must originate from the homeassistant localhost.

+If you want to accept requests from anywhere, then set to \`\`0.0.0.0\` BUT BE FOREWARNED that unless you set up and use a REST Bearker Token, this is a security vulnerability.

 ### REST Port

 Port used for the REST API.
 Must be between 1024 and 49151.
 (Default: 8080)